Best Mini Drones for 2026 With Pros & Cons

 Source: Autel Robotics

-The Autel EVO Nano+ is your go-to for amazing aerial photography in a super compact, lightweight package.
+The Autel EVO Nano+ is a 249g camera drone with one of the strongest sensors in the sub-250g category.
 Weighing just 249 grams, it’s easy to carry around but packed with powerful features.
-You get a 1/1.28-inch CMOS sensor for stunning 50MP photos and 4K/30fps video, so your shots always look incredible.
+You get a 1/1.28-inch CMOS sensor for stunning 50MP photos and 4K/30fps video, for reliable image quality in a compact form factor.

 It’s also got advanced autofocus, HDR capabilities, and three-way obstacle avoidance, so your flights are smooth, safe, and hassle-free.
-Whether you’re a beginner or a pro, the EVO Nano+ makes capturing those cinematic moments super simple and fun.
+It is a strong non-DJI option for pilots who want more low-light capability at the sub-250g limit.

 Features and Specifications